abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 *************************************************************
 ####**Where I Stayed**

 I stayed in an apartment with **Hello Lisbon** right on the famous **Pink Street**.
-While this meant I had to hear faint discotech music every night even on the fifth floor, I really felt like I was a local Portuguese living in Lisbon.
+Even though this meant I had to hear faint discotech music every night even on the fifth floor, I really felt like I was a local Portuguese living in Lisbon.
 We even made breakfast everyday using the fully equipped kitchen with groceries we had bought on the first day from a local store.

 ![test](../../../images/Portugal/Lisbon_22.jpg)